Culter/AdicViz/README.md

 ## Details
 The embedding of the _p_-adic integers into the plane is implemented in [Integers.cpp](https://github.com/Culter/AdicViz/blob/main/src/Integers.cpp).
-I use the solenoidal embedding, which is due to van Dantzig (1930) and appears sporadically in the dynamical systems literature later.
+I use the solenoidal embedding, which is due to [van Dantzig (1930)](https://eudml.org/doc/212336) and appears sporadically in the dynamical systems literature later.
-The best modern reference is TODO
+The best modern reference for the geometry is [Chistyakov (1996)](https://link.springer.com/article/10.1007/BF02073866).

+The embedding of the Prüfer _p_-group into the plane is implemented in [Fractions.cpp](https://github.com/Culter/AdicViz/blob/main/src/Fractions.cpp).
+The exact shapes used are novel; I didn't get them from a reference.
+Since the _p_-adic integers are a compact group, their dual is specifically the Prüfer _p_-group with the discrete topology!
+In order to contrast the discrete topology with the subset topology inherited from the circle, we do not visualize the group merely as points on a circle.
+Rather, each group element occupies a positive-area shape inside the unit disk, and to emphasize the discrete topology, we intentionally leave gaps between elements.
+Group elements with smaller denominators are larger.
+Geometrically, each shape is something like a wedge landing on the unit circle, with an appropriate radial distortion to ensure that several subgroups of the group are visible.

 ## See also
 * https://commons.wikimedia.org/wiki/File:2-adic_integers_with_dual_colorings.svg